-There was no conversion or redemption of the convertible bonds during the year ended 31 December 2019 and 2018 or subsequent to the end of the reporting period.
+Save for disclosed above, there was no conversion or redemption of the convertible bonds during the year ended 31 December 2020 and 2019 or subsequent to the end of the reporting period.

 The conversion option of the convertible bonds is accounted for as equity instrument and is determined after deducting the fair value of the liability component from the total fair value amount of the convertible bonds at the date of issuance.
 The residual amount represents the value of the conversion option, which is credited directly to equity as convertible bonds reserve of the Company and the Group.